pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 }
 ```

-Since the `User` model is used in the `getUser()` operation, the generated OpenAPI will now include the possible errors that can occur when accessing the `profilePictureUrl` property:
+Since the `User` model is used in the `getUser()` operation,
+the operation schema in the generated OpenAPI will now include the possible errors that can occur when accessing the `profilePictureUrl` property:

 <details open><summary><em>Click to collapse</em></summary>